ritwickrajmakhal/Music-Player/README.md

 A `Music Player` application that allows you to listen to music files stored in the computer's internal or external memory.

 ![Table Image](images/sc1.png)

+## Demo - How can you use my Music Player?